 The order prohibits visiting friends and family without urgent need, visiting hospital patients, and work outside the home not deemed "essential."
 It mandates that West Virginians maintain six feet of distance from one another.

+Grocery shopping, essential healthcare errands like visiting a pharmacy, care for friends and family members, veterinarian appoinments, restaurant take-out, and walks, bike rides, and other similar activities are still permitted as long as six feet of distance is maintained.
 “This disease is really serious stuff.
 Please stay home, please listen to our order, and please in every way shape, form, or fashion keep consulting your God above and absolutely every one of us will get through this,” Justice said.

 On March 19, the governor ordered the closure of all hair salons, barbershops, and nail salons.
 He also issued an order mandating the maximum provision of unemployment benefits to impacted individuals allowed under federal law.

 On March 18, the governor issued an executive order limiting bars and restaurants to carryout, drive-through, and delivery.
 The order also shut all casinos in the state.

 On March 17, Justice mandated the closure of all restaurants, bars and casinos, according to Metro News.